iisshaun/iisshaun-port/content/pages/index.md

       It's Only Money was made by only 5 full-time devs including myself, because of that you'll see that I managed to get my hands into a lot aspects of the game.
-During my time with Usual Suspects I was able to push myself much further not just terms of UI/UX design but also a greater understanding of UMG, Materials and Blueprint in Unreal Engine.
+During my time with Usual Suspects I was able to push myself much further not just terms of UI/UX design but also getting a greater understanding of UMG, Materials and Blueprint in Unreal Engine.
 A lot of the UI here was created, implemented and programmed by myself from start to finish.
   - type: FeaturedProjectsSection
     subtitle: 'Projects:'
     actions: